 Below this section, the grader evaluates a number of extra factors that affect the performance of a website as well.
-These factors play a smaller role in the performance grade of your website than page size, speed, and requests.
+These factors play a smaller role in the performance grade of your website than the page size, speed, and requests.

 With these tips, you should find some useful ways to improve the performance of your website and ensure that your visitors receive a clean, quick experience when loading your homepage.

-The next step in the process is an evaluation of the mobile-friendliness of your website.
+The next step in the process is an evaluation of the mobile friendliness of your website.

 Mobile Evaluation - Website Checker